learn-co-curriculum/se-curriculum-training-resolving-issues/README.md

 - https://github.com/learn-co-curriculum/se-curriculum-training-resolving-issues/issues

 You'll see one open issue.
-Use the steps above to resovle the issue, and make sure your change is reflected in this Canvas course as well as any associated courses (make sure to sync your update).
+Use the steps above to resolve the issue, and make sure your change is reflected in this Canvas course as well as any associated courses (make sure to sync your update).